 ‘Love In A Snug’ is also altered, revealing shades of the Van Morrison who told us ‘And The Healing Has Begun’ The drums come in slowly, there’s hints of almost baritone guitar, and the fiddle heads for the sky.
 Keenan’s finishing “rain, rain, go away/fuck the fear!” takes off into Van’s Celtic soul free-form howling.
 “We’re all in this together” he swears as he asks the audience to join hands, the music reaching towards the freedom of The Waterboys’ version of Van’s ‘Sweet Thing’.
 Fuck the fear, and do it anyway.
 Were this from a lesser talent you might, quite rightly, cry out “Oh, what pitiful stuff!” but Keenan has it, whatever it is.
 Where he beckons, the audience follows.
 Where he’s going, you want to go too.

-I’m unsure which artist he’s on about when he tells the story of Diana turning Actaeon into a stag for the sin of spying her performing her ablutions, only for the unfortunate fellow to be consumed by his own hounds, it might have been Hendrik van Balen, or perhaps Francesco Mazzola, or someone else I’ve barely heard of.
+I’m unsure which artist he’s on about when he tells the story of Diana turning Actaeon into a stag for the sin of spying her performing her ablutions, only for the unfortunate fellow to be consumed by his own hounds - a case of Artemis foul-play, if you will.
+It might have been Hendrik van Balen, or perhaps Francesco Mazzola, or someone else I’ve barely heard of, although I do recall the tale from Ovid's Metamorphoses and my penitent cloister walks in the long ago.
 No matter, it’s the kind of subject matter that the ten-a-penny popular acts of the day wouldn’t even know about to avoid.
 The song, called ‘Origin’ I think, then borrows the bass line from Thin Lizzy’s ‘Renegade’ and plays it like the John Cale band at a particularly good wake.
 During ‘Evidence of Living’, Gentleman Harry Hoban’s keyboard - no, wait, I'm mistaken, it's handsome Gavin Glass - seems to take lend of the ascending "take-off" part from Bowie’s ‘Space Oddity’ and then close out by copping a feel of ‘Life On Mars?’